AllisonSchroeder/DUNE_ND_GeoEff/README.md

    - `a_ND_vtx_vx_vec` -- vtx_x positions, this variable is recreating the same vtx_x positions used in the hadron and muon geo eff code.
    - `OAPos` -- this variable is calculating the off-axis position at each detector and vtx_x position: `OAPos = vtx_x+det_pos` -> this is the Off-axis position variable we also use in the PRISM analysis and represents the off-axis position of a given event
    - `CoefficientsAtOAPos` -- these are the off-axis coefficients; in the current version of the analysis we don't use them anymore, I am fairly sure one should use either the coefficients or the FD Event Rate at ND (more details about this below) but in any case they are still in the code and can be accessed at any time
    - `WeightEventsAtOaPos` -- this is a weight that accounts for different (non-flat) distribution of events at different detector positions: our detector covers 4m (from -2 m to 2m) width in x direction; since we move the detector at several locations, more often than every 4 m, we are covering some off-axis regions more often than others and have to correct for this.
+By using this weight we account for *how many times have we put a FD event in a given off-axis position, given our ND detector positions*.
+If we had detector stops every 4m-only, then every event would only be put once in each off-axis position and this weight would be equal to 1.
+Together with the *FD Event rate at ND* function this weight is accounting for how often have we put the event at an off-axis position and with which probability.
+I.e if a low neutrino-energy FD event (higher probability to come from far off-axis than from on-axis) has been put more times on-axis (lots of detector movements very close around the on-axis position) than far off-axis(less detector stops far off-axis), the event's main contribution would still come from far off-axis, where the FD event rate at the ND is higher.
 If you are interested in how this weight looks like check the `HistOAPos` histogram.
    - `EnuTrue` -- variable where we save the true neutrino energy / FD Event
    - `TotalLeptonMom` -- variable with muon total energy / FD Event